TylerFlar/minecord-link/README.md

 1. Download the latest release JAR file from the [Releases](https://github.com/TylerFlar/MineCord-Link/releases) page.
 2. Place the JAR file in your Minecraft server's `plugins` folder.
 3. Restart your Minecraft server.
-4. Edit the `config.yml` file in the `plugins/MineCord-Link` directory to add your Discord bot token.
+4. Edit the `config.yml` file in the `plugins/MineCord-Link` directory to add your Discord bot token and authorized users.

 ## Configuration